-We believe that the best way to meet the identified needs is to perform a systematic mapping study (SMS) on applications of quantum or quantum-inspired algorithms in OR problems [110].
+We believe that the best way to meet the identified needs is to perform a systematic mapping study (SMS) on applications of quantum or quantum-inspired algorithms in operations research problems [Petersen et al. 2015].
 An SMS acts as a significant jump-start for newcomers since its outcome is a mapping of what has been significantly explored, of what has been vaguely addressed by the research community, and also of what has not been researched so far.
 Moreover, the mapping identifies potential paths for future work.
 All in all, these are the reasons that we believe a systematic mapping study is the best tool to address the needs mentioned above.

-The SMS follows the guidelines from [64, 110, 93].
+The SMS follows the guidelines from [Kitchenham and Charters 2007; Molléri et al. 2020; Petersen et al. 2015].
 It is divided into six steps: i) research questions, ii) search, iii) study selection, iv) quality assessment, v) data extraction, and vi) classification and analysis.
 We designed a protocol that describes these steps in detail and allows the reader to reproduce the systematic mapping study.
 The protocol was also designed with validity threats taken into account.

-While conducting the systematic mapping study, more than 2 000 studies were found, a number that decreased to 149 after the search selection step.
+While conducting the systematic mapping study, more than 2 000 studies were found1, a number that decreased to 149 after the search selection step.
 We extracted and analyzed data from these studies, including features such as quality of the study, quality of the reporting, type of approach (classical, hybrid or quantum), algorithm name, whether the study uses a simulator or a real quantum computer, type of quantum computer, publication year, and publication source.

 An important innovation of the SMS is the usage of the International Standard Industrial Classification of All Economic Activities (ISIC) as part of the data classification.
-This standard was used to classify the OR problems in terms of the industry activity that best relates to them.
+This standard was used to classify the operations research problems in terms of the industry activity that best relates to them.
 The classification enables us to identify which industry activities have been researched so far, as well as which industry activities lack any research effort.